allglenn/calligram-gnerator-ai/README.md

   - Font size and letter spacing
   - Text color
 - Color themes for background and text
+- Side-by-side view with calligram on the left and original text on the right
 - Export your calligram as an image

 ## Screenshots